-Profile Utilization by Provider Caseload (looking for outliers) Activity Details:
+Profile Utilization by Provider Caseload (looking for outliers)

+A Activity Details:

 Provider Self-Report Data

 A Activity Details:

-Survey of providers
+L Survey of providers

 Focus groups

 Test 24/7 PCP Availability

 A Activity Details:

-2 The State requires Medicaid Health Plans to monitor 24/7 PCP availability and minimum 20 hours per week per location.
-State staff review plan processes at the time of the complication.
+The State requires Medicaid Health Plans to monitor 24/7 PCP availability and minimum 20 hours per week per location.
+State staff review plan processes at the time of the complereview.

-Utilization Review (e.g. ER, non-authorized specialist requests) Activity Details:
+I Utilization Review (e.g. ER, non-authorized specialist requests) Activity Details:

-- The State and Medicaid Health Plans conduct utilization reviews.
-As part of the annual

-compliance visit, the State assures that the Plan has a Utilization Management Program the governs the Plan's utilitization review and decision-making.
+The State and Medicaid Health Plans conduct utilization reviews.
+As part of the annual compliance visit, the State assures that the Plan has a Utilization Management Program the governs the Plan's utilitization review and decision-making.

+A Other Activity Details:

+The State staff routinely conducts review of marketing, educational and member material ensure contract compliance prior to distribution by the Medicaid Health plan.
+The contract defines the criteria for appropriate marketing material.